sodabubblewine/sodabubblewine.github.io/README.md

 Rather than ignore the fundamental problems I'll pick the strongest, perhaps tentative, methods that are already within my reach and take it from there: nothing is as final as finality claims to be.

 I have already mentioned Quine multiple times thorughout these notes and to anyone who is so unfortunate to have followed me on twitter.
-As much as people detest Quine's obstinate rigor (a term that I only just discovered is already stated poetically as "Ostinato Rigore"), the articulation of his uncertainty is beyond anything else that I seen.
+As much as people detest Quine's obstinate rigor (a term that I only just discovered is already stated poetically as "Ostinato Rigore"), the articulation of his uncertainty is beyond anything else that I've seen.

 The plan is simple: semantics breaks into reference and meaning, reference breaks into designation and denotation, and denotation